HazyResearch/data-centric-ai/README-v2.md

   of a deep model in order to discover underperforming subgroups of data.

-Future directions for slice discovery will continue to improve our understanding of how to find slices that are interpretable, task-relevant, error-prone and suspectible to distribution shift.
+Future directions for slice discovery will continue to improve our understanding of how to find slices that are interpretable, task-relevant, error-prone and susceptible to distribution shift.

 #### Selecting Important Slices
 Which slices are most relevant among a large set of given slices?